Firefighters Brace For 'Critical 24-Hour Window' As Winds Pick Up In California

 Firefighters knew their respite would not last in Northern California.

-There, in Sonoma County, the massive Kincade fire has consumed more than 75,000 acres — well over twice the size of San Francisco — in a span of six days.
+There, in Sonoma County, the massive Kincade Fire has consumed more than 75,000 acres — well over twice the size of San Francisco — in a span of six days.
 And after a brief lull overnight, the gusty winds that have been powering the blaze are expected to roar back to life by Tuesday evening.

 The National Weather Service in the Bay Area is warning that the return of those winds, combined with continuing low humidity and high temperatures, will offer ideal conditions for the fire's spread Tuesday morning into Wednesday afternoon.